Read-The-Question/rtq-review/src/pages/md/papers/bancrofts-school--11-plus--maths--2018--sample-paper-4.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Six children each had an equal share of a sum of maney.
+Six children each had an equal share of a sum of money.

 They each received  $\pounds 3.18$ and there was $2 \text{p}$ left over.